Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Introduction

 where $\Pe$ is the set of partitions.
 Along with a number of related summation identities, \eqref{1-1} provides important insights into various field of mathematics such as combinatorics \cite{Sagan2000symmetricgroup}, representation theory \cite{Bump2013Liegroups}, integrable probability \cite{BorodinGorin2016IntegrableProbability}, etc.

-The Cauchy identity for the Schur function (\ref{1-1}) has been generalized in various different ways.
-In this paper, we focus on two generalizations of \eqref{1-1} in which the Schur polynomials in the left hand side are replaced by the $q$-Whittaker functions $P_{\l}(a_1,\dots,a_N)$, $Q_{\l}(b_1,\dots,b_M)$ and the skew Schur polynomials $s_{\l/\rho}(a_1,\dots,a_N)$.
+The Cauchy identity for the Schur function \eqref{1-1} has been generalized in various different ways.
+In this paper, we focus on two generalizations of \eqref{1-1} in which the Schur polynomials in the left-hand side are replaced by the $q$-Whittaker functions $P_{\l}(a_1,\dots,a_N)$, $Q_{\l}(b_1,\dots,b_M)$ and the skew Schur polynomials $s_{\l/\rho}(a_1,\dots,a_N)$.
 These are